-A kind of problem that turns up quite often in physics and elsewhere is to find the solution of an ordinary differential equation, given some initial conditions.
-That is, you have a system with some state $x$ represented as a vector of real numbers, you have an initial state $x_0$, and you have a rule describing the evolution of the state: $$ \frac{dx}{dt} = F(x,t) $$ And your goal is to find $x(t)$.
+And your goal is to find x(t).
 This standard problem has some standard solution techniques, some quite advanced - Runge-Kutta methods, symplectic methods, Hermite integrators.
 A few are implemented in scipy.
 But it sometimes happens that solving this problem is only part of a more complicated process, say of fitting, where it would be nice to have the derivatives of the solution with respect to the various initial conditions.
 It turns out this isn't too hard to work out, usually.

 The trick is to think of it as the problem of transporting a vector along the solution.
-That is, in addition to $x$ as a system state, you also have a vector $v$.
-As $x$ evolves, so does $v$.
-Notionally, $v$ could be evolved by giving it some infinitesimal length $\delta$ and then evolving its tip ($x+\delta v$) as well as its tail ($x$).
+That is, in addition to x as a system state, you also have a vector v.
+As x evolves, so does v.
+Notionally, v could be evolved by giving it some infinitesimal length δ and then evolving its tip (x+δv) as well as its tail (x).
 Actually doing this numerically is possible, but very vulnerable to discontinuities in the differential equation solver (for example when the step size changes).
-But mathematically, it turns out that $$ \frac{dv}{dt} = DF(x,t) $$ where $DF$ is the Jacobian of $F$, that is, the matrix whose $i,j$th entry is the derivative of the $i$th component of $F$ with respect to the $j$th component of $x$ (or vice versa, I'm not quite sure).
-But this means that you can simply view the problem as a much-higher-dimensional problem whose state is $x$ and any partial derivative vectors $v_k$, and where the right-hand side function gives the derivatives of $x$ as $F(x,t)$ and the derivatives of $v_k$ as the matrix-vector product $DF(x,t)\cdot v_k$.
+But mathematically, it turns out that

 Going to high dimension in an ODE solver definitely makes the problem harder.
 For implicit solvers, there is a certain amount of matrix inversion going on, which can become really quite expensive.
 But solvers for non-stiff problems are probably not much hurt by this expansion.
-Importantly, the right-hand side depends only on $x$, not all the $v_k$, so the step sizes are probably not much affected by the expansion.
+Importantly, the right-hand side depends only on x, not all the vk, so the step sizes are probably not much affected by the expansion.

-One final comment: if you are integrating from $t_0$ to $t_1$, you might want the derivatives with respect to $t_0$ or $t_1$, if your problem allows modifying those too.
-Fortunately, that's pretty easy - the derivative with respect to $t_1$ is just $F(x(t_1),t_1)$.
-With respect to $t_0$ it should be obtained by transporting $-F(x(t_0),t_0)$ along the curve as above.
+One final comment: if you are integrating from t0 to t1, you might want the derivatives with respect to t0 or t1, if your problem allows modifying those too.
+Fortunately, that's pretty easy - the derivative with respect to t1 is just F(x(t1),t1).
+With respect to t0 it should be obtained by transporting −F(x(t0),t0) along the curve as above.

 Let's try this on a sample problem, that of a particle moving in a Keplerian orbit.